Past contributors include

 "The tutorial has spurred me on and given me the motivation to push my work to another level."

-Saturday 22 March: 1-2-1 Tutorials with Graham Crowley Book now
+Saturday 17 May: 1-2-1 Tutorials with Graham Crowley SOLD OUT

-Saturday 26 April: 1-2-1 Tutorials with Graham Crowley Book now
+Saturday 24 May: 1-2-1 Tutorials with Graham Crowley SOLD OUT

 "It is seven years since I had a one-to-one crit, with someone who was prepared to look at my work and tell me, honestly, what they saw.
 And the connections, sparks, observations will nourish me for a long while yet.
 It was a liberating experience, the chance to say out-loud one's doubts and hopes, and to return to one's work feeling energised."